mlochbaum/BQN/doc/ffi.md

     •Show CycC ≠⊸⋈ p    # 3
     •Show p             # ⟨ 0 2 4 3 1 ⟩

 The cycles are 0, 124, and 3, so that checks out.
 But `cycles` modifies its argument `p`, with the line `p[j] = i`.
 Is the BQN list `p` changed when this happens?
-The check on the last line says no, which is good because BQN arrays are supposed to be immutable.
-What happens in this case is that CBQN stores `p` with 8 bits per element, so to widen it to 32 bits it copies to temporary memory.
-And in fact CBQN assumes the C function won't modify a `*`-typed argument, so to avoid issues in the case that `p` _does_ have 32-bit elements it should be passed in as `≠⊸⋈ •internal.Unshare p`.
+The check on the last line says no. But this isn't the rule!
+CBQN assumes the C function won't modify a `*`-typed argument, and makes no guarantees about what happens if it does.
+What happens in this case is that `p` is stored using 8 bits per element, so to widen it to 32 bits it's copied to temporary memory.
+If `p` had 32-bit elements, then it would be modified, violating the basic assumption that BQN arrays are immutable.
+Identical arrays are often stored as references based on immutability, but they'd all change with the mutation, causing behavior that's impossible in normal BQN and tricky to debug!

-But what if we want to see the modifications?
-Many C functions use pointer modification as a way to return multiple values, so the FFI supports this.
-With `&` instead of `*`, the values after calling the function are returned as an extra result (and the original argument is always copied to avoid changes to aliased values).
+So how does the FFI deal with mutation—besides making this call well-defined, what if we want to see the modifications?
+Many C functions use pointer modification as a way to return multiple values.
+With `&` instead of `*`, the original argument is always copied to avoid changes to aliased values, and after calling the function, that copy is returned as an extra result—so to match `CycC` above, you'd have to throw in a `⊑` to discard it.

     cycles ← "cyc.so" •FFI "u32"‿"cycles"‿"u32"‿"&u32"
     •Show Cycles ≠⊸⋈ ⍋"cycle"  # ⟨ 3 ⟨ 0 1 1 3 1 ⟩ ⟩

-The original result might not be wanted in this case.
-You can ignore it (relying on `u32` not being stack-allocated!) by using `""` for the result type, but then you get a 1-element list, for consistency with the case with multiple `&` arguments.
+In some cases you may only want to get this mutated value back.
+You can ignore the C result (relying on `u32` not being stack-allocated!) by using `""` for the result type, but then you get a 1-element list, for consistency with the case with multiple `&` arguments.
 Similar to `>` on a single argument, you can use `"&"` for the result to get a single mutated argument returned directly.

     cycI ← "cyc.so" •FFI "&"‿"cycles"‿"u32"‿"&u32"
     •Show CycI ≠⊸⋈ ⍋"cycle"  # ⟨ 0 1 1 3 1 ⟩